Testimonials – FAQ’s

 FAQs

 Below, most frequently asked questions are presented.
-If you question is not included here, do not hesitate:

 For any upper limb prosthesis, disadvantages may apply.
 Here is a list: